qubic/integration/Partners/migration.md

 The Archiver API is being phased out and will be **available until the end of 2026**.
 Below are the affected endpoints grouped by timeline and action required.

-### Endpoints Available Until January 2026
+### Endpoints No Longer Available

-> [!CAUTION]
+> [!IMPORTANT]
-> **Action required:** These endpoints will be removed from the Archiver API by the end of January 2026.
-Stop using them immediately.
+> Due to technical constraints, we had to remove these endpoints earlier than originally planned.
+Based on our usage analysis, most of these endpoints had no or minimal activity, and we reached out to the partners we identified as still using them.
+However, if we missed you and you are affected by this change, please [contact us](#contact) so we can help you find a solution.

 ```
 GET /v1/healthcheck